marcguery/varif/README.md

        --filtered-vcf filtered-variants.vcf
    ```

-3. Save variants falling in a gene and differentially expressed (positive VAF) with protein sequences including 5 amino acids before and after the variant.
+3. Save variants falling in a gene and differentially expressed (all samples vs all other samples) with protein sequences including 5 amino acids before and after the variant.

    ```bash
    varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \